leberschnitzel/-KlipperInfo/helpful-tips-1/multiple-klipper-boards-on-one-pi.md

    `sudo cp /var/run/klipper.pid /var/run/klipper2.pid`

+8. Edit the configuration file to configure the existing instance of the virtual printer port, so there's no possible interference between the existing instance and new ones:
+   1. open the configuration in nano text editor: `sudo nano /etc/default/klipper`
+   2. edit KLIPP\_ARGS line to create the first virtual printer port.
+It should look something like: `KLIPPY_ARGS="/home/pi/klipper/klippy/klippy.py /home/pi/printer.cfg -l /tmp/klippy.log -I /tmp/printer"`
+   3. Exit and save changes \(CTRL, X, Y, ENTER\)
-8. Edit the configuration file to create second instances of the log file and virtual printer port:
+9. Edit the configuration file to create second instances of the log file and virtual printer port:
    1. open the configuration in nano text editor: `sudo nano /etc/default/klipper2`
    2. edit KLIPP\_ARGS line to change the path to the printer2 config file, the klippy2.log file and create the second virtual printer port.
 It should look something like: `KLIPPY_ARGS="/home/pi/klipper/klippy/klippy.py /home/pi/printer2.cfg -l /tmp/klippy2.log -I /tmp/printer2"`
    3. Exit and save changes \(CTRL, X, Y, ENTER\)
-9. Edit the autorun file and change everything that says "klipper" to "klipper2". `sudo nano /etc/init.d/klipper2` and change:
+10. Edit the autorun file and change everything that says "klipper" to "klipper2". `sudo nano /etc/init.d/klipper2` and change:
    1. "`klipper daemon`" to "`klipper2 daemon`"
    2. "`klipper`" to "`klipper2`"
    3. "`starting klipper`" to "`starting klipper2`"